Welcome to this article about the top 10 weirdest animals.

 The axolotl can only be found in the valley of Mexico’s freshwater lakes, Xochimilco and Chalco.
 Flood control efforts resulted in the draining of Lake Chalco, and only the canals of Lake Xochimilco remain as evidence of their former selves.

-It’s rare for the water temperature in Xochimilco to climb over 20 degrees Celsius (68 degrees Fahrenheit), although it can fall as low as 6–7 degrees Celsius (43–45 degrees Fahrenheit) in the winter.
+It’s rare for the water temperature in Xochimilco to climb over 68 °F (20 °C), although it can fall as low as 43 °F (6 °C) in the winter.

-A four-month-long hunt in 2013 failed to find any wild survivors.
-In less than a month, two wild ones were found in a canal network that flows from Xochimilco to the city.
+A four-month-long hunt in 2013 failed to find any wild survivors; however, less than a month later, two wild ones were found in a canal network that flows from Xochimilco to the city.

 Mexico City’s rapid expansion has significantly strained the natural world.
-According to the IUCN’s yearly Red List of endangered species, the axolotl is now considered threatened.
+According to the IUCN’s yearly Red List of endangered species, the axolotl is considered critically endangered.

 7. Hairy frog

-They get what looks like hair on their thighs and sides when they’re reproducing, which is when they’re about 4 to 5 inches long in the first place.
+They get what looks like hair on their thighs and sides when they’re reproducing, which reaches about 4 to 5 inches (10–12 cm) long.

 The frog’s dermal papillae are not hairs but dermal papillae with arteries that assist the frog in absorbing more oxygen.
 They work like the gills of a frog when it is a tadpole.
 Due to his role as guardian of his mate’s eggs, he will require additional oxygen once she has laid them.